What Is Klonopin?

 Supervised Taper: Coming Off Klonopin Safely

-Oftentimes, a doctor may first switch you to a long-acting benzodiazepine before they initiate the tapering schedule.
+Your doctor may first switch you to a long-acting benzodiazepine before they initiate the tapering schedule.

 Medical Detox

 While some people can work with their doctors on a supervised taper at home, others can’t.
-If you’re worried about relapse risks, entering a medical detox can help.
+If you’re worried about relapse risks, entering a medical detox program can help.

 With medical detox, you’ll be surrounded by caring staff, away from temptation, while you move through the tapering process.
 Since detoxing from benzos can be life-threatening, it pays to take withdrawal seriously.